servo/servo/etc/taskcluster/README.md

 ## AWS EC2 workers

-As of this writing, Servo on Taskcluster can only use the `servo-docker-worker` worker type.
-Tasks scheduled with this worker type run in a Linux environment, in a Docker container, on an AWS EC2 virtual machine.
+Tasks scheduled with the `servo-docker-worker` worker type run in a Linux environment, in a Docker container, on an AWS EC2 virtual machine.

 These machines are short-lived “spot instances”.